eirikb/domdom/readme.md

 #### Children / Composition

-Content of a component is passed as `children`.
+Content of a component will be passed as `children`.

 ```jsx harmony
 function Button({ children }) {